Nuptial gift: Pisaura mirabilis

 In spiders, nuptial gifts in the form of prey are restricted to a few species from two families belonging to the superfamily Lycosoidea: Pisauridae and Trechaleidae.
 In both families, the male courts the female by offering a prey wrapped in silk and mating occurs while the female consumes the gift.
 In the species Pisaura mirabilis (Pisauridae), the gift functions as a mating effort that increases male mating success.
 The nuptial gift consists of a prey the male has caught and wrapped up in silk.
 The male offers this gift during courtship, and if the female accepts the invitation, she grabs the wrapped prey.
 While the female is eating, the male inserts the mating organ, and sperm is transferred.

 A similar function was recently suggested for the trechaleid spider, Paratrechalea ornata.
 In both species, males can obtain mating without a gift, but male mating success increases dramatically when a gift is offered.
 There is a positive correlation between male size and mating duration, and an increasing mating duration when there is a gift offered.
-In Pisaura mirabilis, the male pushes up the female during mating and performs alternate pedipalp insertions into the female sperm storage organs place ventrally on the abdomen.
+In Pisaura mirabilis, the male pushes up the female during mating and performs alternate pedipalp insertions into the female sperm storage organ, located ventrally on the abdomen.
 After each insertion the male returns to a face-to-face position with the female, grabbing the gift in the chelicerae.
 Females often control mating duration and they often attempt to run away with the gift upon terminating the copulation.

 Females are less likely to succeed in stealing a wrapped – rather than an unwrapped – gift due to the silk wrapping of the gift.
 The silk wrapping facilitates male handling and control over the gift, as it facilitates a stronger hold of the silk covered package versus an unwrapped insect.
 Male spiders have a unique opportunity for gift manipulation through the gift wrapping trait, for example by preventing female assessment of the gift content.
 By disguising the gift content, males may deceive females to copulate, while the female attempts to consume the gift.
 In Paratrechalea ornata, males were observed wrapping prey carrion and occasionally inedible items such as plant seeds.
 In Pisaura mirabilis, males have been reported to carry gifts containing empty arthropod exoskeletons or plant parts: gifts of no nutritional value.
 However, some studies have shown that male spiders rarely cheat in nature.
 Cogent reasons for this disparate behavior are being explored.
 It is possible there are confounding factors which do not account for ecological implications.
 Other research suggests that sensory bias is not the main contributing force behind gift selection in P. mirabilis.
 Females did not preferentially select unwrapped gifts over wrapped gifts.